- Tips to answer “why are you leaving your current job?”

 Mention two or three things that you admire about the position, the team, or the company you are joining.

-You should also show your commitment to the role.
-You can do this by asking about career growth opportunities, mentioning how long you expect to stay at the company, or clearly articulating how your personal goals align with the company’s mission and values.
+You should also show your commitment to the role by asking about career growth opportunities, mentioning how long you expect to stay at the company, or clearly articulating how your personal goals align with the company’s mission and values.

-There are many reasons why you might want to leave your current job, but it’s important to choose a reason that is positive and reflects well on you.
-Explaining what you’re looking for in a new job also helps highlight why you’d be a good fit for the role you’re interviewing for.
+There are many reasons why you might want to leave your current job, but it’s important to choose a reason that’s positive and reflects well on you.
+Here are some sample answers that address the question effectively:

 1. Better career growth and development